At the beginning of the semester we discussed the interior of our planet, identifying three concentric spheres:

 by the study of body (P, or primary and S, or secondary) seismic waves reflection and refraction patterns.

-and it was observed that they bounce back (reflect) at the boundary between the core and the mantle.
+S waves in particular do not propagate through liquids, and it was observed that they bounce back (reflect) at the boundary between the core and the mantle.

 While other data exist to support a solid inner core, this kind of behavior implies that the outer core is liquid.